ln191/Delegate_Event_Lambda_Ex/BankBalance_ex/README.md

 ## Event info
-Event is a way to execute specific code in response to a given change or trigger, without having the code keep track of when the change occurs.
+Event is a way to execute specific code in response to a given change or triggered, without having the code keep track of when the change occurs.
 The event will message the code, that it has been trigger and should be run.

 - Based on [delegates](../Delegate_shipping_ex)
 - Enable Async communication